 The Victorian Curriculum F-10 incorporates the Australian Curriculum and reflects Victorian priorities and standards.
-To support teachers with the development of Home Economics courses in secondary schools, Home Economics Victoria has developed a curriculum flowchart for years 7 & 8 and a curriculum flowchart for years 9 & 10.
+To support teachers with the development of Home Economics courses in secondary schools, Home Economics Victoria has developed a curriculum flowchart for levels 7 & 8 and a curriculum flowchart for levels 9 & 10.

 Home economics supports students to develop the capacity to make decisions, solve problems and develop critical and creative responses to practical concerns of individuals, families and communities.
 Where Home Economics is offered as a subject, the teaching and learning program is based on curriculum drawn from both Health and Physical Education and Design and Technologies.

 Content drawn from the Health and Physical Education curriculum relates to food and nutrition, growth and development, identity, and connecting to others.
 Students develop the knowledge to make healthy choices about food and nutrition and explore the range of influences on these choices, and build the skills to access and assess nutritional information that can support healthy choices.